 Future Problem Solving Leaders of America Naomi Rothring Golden Girls Chelon Perez-Benitoa

 Golden Girls is a group of individuals who are interested in building and displaying school spirit.
 We meet and paint banners, make signs, brainstorm for ideas that can and might be used in our pep assemblies!
 We meet once a week to paint and design banners.
 You do not have to attend all meetings as we will welcome you and your ideas at any meeting.
 All NHS students are welcome!
 Go Eagles!

-Raiders: The Raiders Team at NHS is bases on the US Army Ranger competition and can be very physically demanding.
-The team competes against local and state schools in various activities to include and physical fitness test, first aide, land navigation, and rope bridge.
-The team practices on Tuesdays and Thursdays from 2:15 to 4:30 as well as Saturdays from 8:00 to 11:00.
+Raiders: The Raiders Team at NHS is based on the US Army Ranger competition and is physically demanding.
+The team competes against local and state schools in various activities to include physical fitness tests, first aid skills, land navigation, and rope bridging.
+The team practices on Tuesdays and Thursdays from 2:15 to 4:00 Aug-Dec.

-Rifle Team: The Rifle Team at NHS is a club that practices on gun safety/marksmanship.
-The team fires daisy rifles after school at the NHS rifle range and competes at the county and state level.
-The team practices Thursdays from 2:15 to 4:30.
+Rifle Team: The Rifle Team at NHS is a club that focuses on the importance of rifle safety/marksmanship.
+The team uses daisy air pellet rifles after school at the NHS rifle range and competes at the county and state level.
+The team practices Wednesdays in the spring from 2:15 to 5:00.

 Junior Civitan Monica Rodriguez

 Junior Civitan is an international organization of community service clubs, designed by Civitan International and supported by the local sponsoring Neapolitan Civitan Club to enhance leadership and community service skills in teens.
 The Naples Junior Civitan Club is an active and caring group of teens who receive credit for volunteer hours and qualify for Civitan scholarships.
 They make a difference in our community with their local projects and make a difference around the world with their support of medical research, environmental projects as well as social awareness projects. www.FloridaJuniorCivitan.org.